Terra Chã and Pico Branco footpaths, Porto Santo

 The monks had sailed from Portugal towards the Canary Islands, with the mission of contributing to the conversion of the Guanche Indians, natives of that archipelago and who then continued to resist the occupation of Spanish and French settlers.

-Because, as they explained, the vessel in which they were following would have sunk.
-Still, they managed to reach Porto Santo.
-Aided by the men of Zarco and Tristan, the friars agreed to accompany the Portuguese expedition and settle on the island of Madeira instead of the Canaries.
+Rescued by the men of Zarco and Tristão, the friars agreed to accompany the Portuguese expedition and settle in the Madeira Island rather than in the Canaries.

 Porto Santo, sanctuary with Virgin Mary